For me, a trip to Barnes & Noble during the Christmas season includes perusing the signed copies of new books written by famous people.

 And I used my iPhone to take pictures of the signatures that appear on one of the opening pages of their books.

 A good signature is one the famous writer apparently took time and care to write.
 It is distinctive.
 It has flair.

 A bad signature is scribble scrap.
 It seems the famous writer spent just micro-seconds signing the book.
 I would give them a grade of F for effort.

-Today, I am starting a series judging the signatures I photographed this season.
+This is the sixth part in a series judging the signatures I photographed this season.
 The series will run through the weekend.